Corynebacterium striatum: Infection

 One of the first described infections of an individual with Corynebacterium striatum occurred in 1980.
-The man was severely immunocompromised, suffering already from leukemia.
+The man was severely immunocompromised, already suffering from leukemia.
 After this, a number of isolated cases were documented.
-A well documented outbreak, at the Hospital Joan March, Mallorca, Spain, saw 21 individuals infected with Corynebacterium striatum.
-The individuals all suffered from chronic obstructive pulmonary disease (COPD), and had also had significant tobacco exposure through their life, and as such were consistently being admitted to the hospital where they were treated by care staff with shared equipment.
-In this instance Corynebacterium striatum was causing infection in the respiratory tract of patients and detected in sputum samples.
+A well documented outbreak - at the Hospital Joan March - Mallorca, Spain, saw 21 individuals infected with Corynebacterium striatum.
+The individuals all suffered from chronic obstructive pulmonary disease (COPD), and also received significant tobacco exposure throughout their lives, and as such were consistently being admitted to the hospital where they were treated by care staff with shared equipment.
+In this instance, Corynebacterium striatum was causing infection in the respiratory tract of patients and detected in sputum samples.
 Of the 21 cases in the outbreak, there were six associated deaths.

-Another study of infection with Corynebacterium striatum described a patient who was admitted to hospital for treatment of cardiac arrest in 2008.
-During her stay the patient was fitted with a central venous catheter through which she contracted bacteraemia of Corynebacterium striatum which resulted in her death.
+Another study of infection by Corynebacterium striatum described a patient who was admitted to hospital for cardiac arrest treatment in 2008.
+During her stay, the patient was fitted with a central venous catheter through which she contracted bacteremia of Corynebacterium striatum which resulted in her death.
 The patient's age and immuno-compromised state resulting from pre-existing kidney failure ultimately allowed for the establishment and dissemination of infection.

-There is little to no evidence for Corynebacterium Striatum infection or colonising animal specimens.
+There is little to no evidence for Corynebacterium Striatum infection of or colonizing of animal specimens.